 - 28%OF INCIDENTS IN 2020 INVOLVED CAR THEFTS OR BREAK-INS

-If you would like to add to your knowledge, we suggest downloading Upstream Security’s 2021 Global Automotive Cybersecurity Report – Research Into Cyber Attack Trends In Light Of Cybersecurity Standards And Regulations.
+If you want to add to your knowledge, we suggest downloading Upstream Security’s 2021 Global Automotive Cybersecurity Report – Research Into Cyber Attack Trends In Light Of Cybersecurity Standards And Regulations.

-To assist with the education process, ISDA is producing a knowledge center for its members.
+ISDA is producing a knowledge center for its members to assist with the education process.